ghc/ghc/docs/users_guide/exts/primitives.rst

 scope.
 Many of them have names ending in ``#``, and to mention such names you need the :extension:`MagicHash` extension.

+To enable defining literals for other primitive data types, see the :extension:`ExtendedLiterals` extension.

 The primops make extensive use of `unboxed types <#glasgow-unboxed>`__ and `unboxed tuples <#unboxed-tuples>`__, which we briefly summarise here.